andycroll/andycroll.com/_posts/2017/2017-10-29-use-simplecov.markdown

   alt: 'Coverage HTML output'
 ---

-A useful way of assessing the effectiveness of your testing is to use the [`simplecov` gem](https://github.com/colszowka/simplecov) with your Rails application to measure the lines of code that are exercised during your test suite.
+A useful way of assessing the effectiveness of your testing is to use the [`simplecov` gem](https://github.com/colszowka/simplecov) with your Rails application.
+It counts the number of times each line of application code is run during your test suite.

 ## Use…